The ‘Rape Melania’ Sign Hoax of Jack Posobiec

 The video is titled “Anti-Trump Protester Created “R4PE MELANIA!”
 Sign and The Rest of the Protesters Do Nothing”, and the description is “Anti-Trump Protester creates a vulgar sign during a Protest in Washington DC.
 Pretty disgusting that he stood there with this large sign and not a single person said anything to him about it until Trump Supporters talked to him about it.”

 This may or may not be the same Periscope video that Beck broadcast at 8 pm, however.
 Because although Posobiec makes several references to their Periscope viewership numbers, about nineteen minutes into the video, Beck and Jack drive past the Trump International Hotel, which is shown as having no protesters outside of it.
 If the live video started at 8 pm, then this drive-by would be taking place at approximately 8:20 pm, and other photos and live Periscope videos show the protest still going strong an hour after that, a fact confirmed by protest attendees.
-Did the protest temporarily disband and then reassemble, or was part to this video shot later and edited in (and was that why the original Periscope video was deleted)?
-Either way, it’s not terribly relevant to the matter of the sign, and is more of an inexplicable curiosity.
+Did the protest temporarily disband and then reassemble, or was part of this video shot later and edited in (and was that why the original Periscope video was deleted)?
+Either way, it’s not terribly relevant to the matter of the sign, and is more of a curiosity.

 In the video, Beck claims that while standing and watching the protest, he saw a protester hold up the “Rape Melania” sign, and that the protesters around him did nothing.
-He goes onto say that a Trump supporter waded into the crowd, grabbed the guy holding the sign by the arm, and the guy simply fled the scene.
+He goes on to say that a Trump supporter waded into the crowd, grabbed the guy holding the sign by the arm, and the guy simply fled the scene.
 Beck further claims that after spotting the “Rape Melania” sign in the crowd, he asked Jack to join him at the hotel, but the guy holding the sign left before Jack arrived.
 And he openly encourages his viewers to share the photos he tweeted.

 Beck only wrote a handful more tweets before disappearing from Twitter, but Jack remained prolific, and in the wake of their video, he continued to post about the sign, saying that the Secret Service had been notified and complaining about the lack of press coverage. #RapeMelania became a trending hashtag on Twitter, being used over 38,000 times, which then resulted in further posts with Jack calling for the resignation of Twitter CEO Jack Dorsey.
 He was even still talking about it a month later.